Last Updated on March 31, 2021

 Serbia reopened its borders to all travelers on May 22, 2020.
 Instructions on preventing the spread of the coronavirus to be provided on arrival.

 The lush island nation of Saint Lucia reopened its borders to travelers including US citizens on June 4, 2020.
-Travelers coming to this country must present a COVID-19 PCR test with a negative result taken with a few days prior to departure.
+Travelers coming to this country must present a COVID-19 PCR test with a negative result taken within 5 days before arrival.

 Saint Vincent and the Grenadines

-You might hear travelers call this Caribbean island nation as ‘the friendly island’, and that’s absolutely true!
+You might hear travelers call this Caribbean island nation ‘the friendly island’, and that’s absolutely true!
 Sint Maarten has confirmed that the Princess Juliana Airport will resume flights coming from the United States on August 1, 2020.
-All travelers need to complete an online form before arrival, and have certified COVID-19 test with negative result taken no more then 96 hours prior to arrival.
+All travelers need to complete an online form before arrival, and have certified COVID-19 test with negative result taken no more than 5 days prior to arrival.

 Slovenia has implemented a color-coded three-tier system for assigning restrictions on travel from foreign countries based on their levels of COVID-19 activity.
 The United States belong to the “Red Countries” list, which means Americans visiting Slovenia will undergo a mandatory quarantine for 10 days upon entry and undergo a COVID-19 test.